Skaruts/tdm_fm_packer/README.md

 	Displays usage information.

 - #### `-v` or `--version`
-	Displays the version of the FM Packer you're running.
+	Displays the version of the TDM Packer you're running.

 - #### `-c` or `--check`
 	Lists files without packaging, which can be useful to check if the filters are correct.